tembugi/grok-build-status/README.md

 # Grok Status

-See **Grok Build** from the Mac menu bar, without watching the terminal.
+See **Grok Build**'s status from the Mac menu bar.

-- Tell at a glance if a session is idle, running, waiting for you, or done
+- Animated to tell at a glance if a session is idle, running, waiting for you, or done
-- Notice when Grok needs a permission or an answer — the icon bounces
 - Get a Mac notification when Grok is waiting or done
 - Jump to a live session from the menu
 - Check weekly usage

 Unofficial.
 Not affiliated with SpaceXAI.
-You already need Grok Build.

 ## How to use